ppy/osu-wiki/news/2024/2024-04-19-project-prism-2024-registrations-now-open.md

 Not too keen on competing in the tournament side of things?
 We got you covered.
 The event also includes a special Raid Battle system, available for everyone to participate in!
 Read on to find out more.

-Check out the opening video below for a succinct summary of everything the tournament has to offer, with stunning visuals by [Iyouka](https://osu.ppy.sh/users/7138499) and a banger [original track](https://soundcloud.com/takehirotei/yaefract-opening) by [takehirotei](https://osu.ppy.sh/users/11793794)!
+Check out the opening video below for a succinct summary of everything the tournament has to offer, with stunning visuals by ::Iyouka::{ user-id=7138499 } and a banger [original track](https://soundcloud.com/takehirotei/yaefract-opening) by ::takehirotei::{ user-id=11793794 }!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/N6PRgV6Hu5s" frameborder="0" allowfullscreen></iframe>